Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory

-We conjecture that this deviation from the ideal exponent arises from finite-size effects and higher-order nonlinearities in the attractor geometry that are not captured by the simple quadratic approximation.
-Furthermore, the highly skewed spectrum of the Fisher information matrix, as reported for deep networks~\cite{Karakida2020}, suggests that the parameter space is strongly anisotropic.
-In such a geometry, quantization noise may be preferentially absorbed along flat directions associated with small eigenvalues, resulting in less severe degradation than predicted by the quadratic approximation.
+We conjecture that the deviation from the ideal exponent arises from finite-size effects and higher-order nonlinearities in the attractor geometry that are not captured by the quadratic approximation.
+Furthermore, the highly skewed spectrum of the Fisher information matrix reported for deep networks~\cite{Karakida2020} suggests that the parameter space is strongly anisotropic.
+In such a geometry, quantization noise may be preferentially absorbed along flat directions associated with small eigenvalues, resulting in weaker degradation than predicted by the quadratic approximation.
 A more precise theoretical characterization of this exponent is left for future work.